Decorating & Design

 I live in an apartment on the second floor of an old Victorian house with knob and tube wiring and, that’s right, no air conditioning.
 Earlier this week, temperatures soared to 36°C. Forgive me for stating the obvious, but that’s really, really hot.
 As a result, my usual defenses — lowering the blinds to keep the sun out, cracking the windows for a cross breeze — were not up to the task.
 I arrived home to a soupy abode that only started to cool down a full three hours after the sun set.
 This means I might need to hire a local hvac contractor soon to service or even repair my ac unit.
-Homeowners in Boise, ID who need to replace their ac units to cool their homes during the summer may visit sites like https://gohomeheating.com/boise/ac-replacement/ and hire a licensed technician.
+Homeowners in Boise, ID who need to replace their ac units to cool their homes during the summer may visit sites like https://gohomeheating.com/boise/ac-replacement/ and hire a licensed residential or commercial hvac system

 I brought it home, plugged it in and marveled at its ultra cool appearance and smart design.
 In seconds, I put it together and was impressed with its smooth movement and easy to use knobs.
 But the breeze it produced?
 Meh.
 I also found it surprisingly loud.
 Not in the soft white noise way of traditional fans, but in a mechanical way that reminded me of the fan in my computer when it kicks into high gear.